FuadTorfi/FuadTorfi/README.md

 ## Portfolio Transparency

-These are self-directed learning and portfolio projects rather than operational reports developed for government agencies, healthcare organisations or businesses.
+These are self-directed learning and portfolio projects.
+They are not operational reports developed for government agencies, healthcare organisations or businesses.

 The projects use public or simulated datasets.
+Provider names, organisational details and reported figures within simulated projects are fictional and created solely for demonstration.

-I personally develop the data models, Power Query transformations, DAX measures, analytical logic, report layouts and final dashboard designs.
-AI tools may be used for learning and technical troubleshooting support.
+I personally develop the data models, Power Query transformations, DAX measures, analytical logic, report structures and dashboard designs.
+AI tools may be used to support learning, technical troubleshooting and documentation; final implementation and validation are completed by me.

 ---